GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Success Criteria

-- You have created a set of brand guidelines at a minimum describing the *aesthetics* and the *values* of the brand.
+- You have created a set of brand guidelines describing the *aesthetics*, *values*, *mood/color palette* and *target audience* for the brand.
 - You have created a detailed text description of the protagonist of your narrative.
 - You have created a text description/script for at least three scenes that seamlessly tell your story.
 - You have created a tagline or call to action that meets the brand guidelines.
 - You've stored all of this information in a text document on the provided storage bucket.

 ### Learning Resources